bradfrost/atomic-design/chapter-5.md

 {% include figure.html src="../images/fpo.png" caption="" %}

 And then there are **external agencies, contractors, and consultants**.
-What is the role of an <span class="editor">third party</span> when it comes to long-term maintenance of a client's design system?
+What is the role of a <span class="editor">third party</span> when it comes to long-term maintenance of a client's design system?
 On one hand, external agencies are at a bit of a disadvantage, since they don't actually work for the client's organization.
 A successful design system needs to become part of an organization's DNA, and since third parties exist outside the company's walls, their influence is intrinsically limited.

 <div class="editor">
 {% capture m %}